Anti-Perspirants vs. Deodorants

 When you switch from an anti-perspirant to a deodorant, your glands and pores will start to unclog, open up, and function properly.
 In this transition period--the deodorant detox--toxins and other fluid buildup are being released and one may notice his/her body odor increase.
 Not knowing the changes that are occurring in their body, this increased odor sends people running right back to their trusty anti-perspirant.
 Because I believe it is so important to avoid anti-perspirants, I've created these "rules" for making the switch.

 PS.
-Deodorant detoxing NOT cause rashes.
+Deodorant detoxing does NOT cause rashes.
 If you're getting a rash when switching to a natural deodorant, and the company tells you "it's just a detox" they don't understand the physiology of the underarm!
 Read more about the causes for underarm rashes here.
 Need help?
 Contact us!
-Stephanie is one of the founders of the company and has been studying the underarm for nearly 10 years.
+Stephanie is one of the founders of the company and has been studying the underarm for more than a decade.
 She is happy to help you with your underarm mysteries!
 Email her at firstname.lastname@example.org.

 Test a new deodorant product for at least a week before you decide if it's right for you.